 It's a made-up computer word that my word processor decorates with a wiggly red you-can't-spell line.
 At least it did until I clicked "Add to Dictionary" (it got too annoying as I was writing a book on computer observability).
+Some people abbreviate it as o11y.

 Observability: The ability to observe.